What’s happening when and where in the world of food: a calendar of special food days.

 The 2nd of May is Truffles Day, celebrating the kind of truffles that are like mushrooms.
 You could plan a meal around them, or buy a bottle of truffle-flavoured oil.

-The 7th of May is Roasted Leg of Lamb Day.
+The 7th of May is Roast Leg of Lamb Day.
 You could spit-roast one on your backyard grill, or use today as an excuse to fire up the oven and have an all-out roast dinner.

 The first American Mother's Day proclamation was in 1870 in Boston by a Julia Ward Howe.
 Her intent was that women's peace groups would use the day to call for disarmament and peace.